The following scholarships are avialable to currently enrolled EKU Aviation students. Scholarships may not all be open to applicats at the same time.

-Applicants for the SAMA Scholarship must be a United States citizen, be at least a junior, have a minimum GPA of 3.0 in the major subject field of Aviation, have demonstrated a financial need and have a strong interest in aviation, preferably airport management.
+Applicants for the SAMA Scholarship must be a United States citizen, be at least a junior, have a minimum GPA of 3.0 in the major subject field of Aviation, have demonstrated a financial need and have a strong interest in aviation, preferably aerospace management.

 Future and Active Pilot Advisors' Flight Training Scholarship Directory lists a number of opportunities for airplane flight training scholarships.
 Scholarship focus, dollar amounts, applicant requirements and deadlines, along with contact information, are included in this comprehensive listing.